JuliaMeee/mthesis-distributed-provenance-search/README.md

 - Service that represents a provenance controller and can answer queries about individual bundles in storage of this provenance controller.
 - OpenAPI specification\*: `http://localhost:8081/swagger-ui/index.html#`

-Checkout the <b>prov-traverser</b> API to list available <i>validity checks</i> and <i>traversal priorities</i>.
+See the <b>prov-traverser</b> API to list available validity checks and traversal priorities.
-Checkout the <b>bundle-searcher</b> API to list  available <i>version preferences</i> and <i>query types</i> along with their desriptions.
+See the <b>bundle-searcher</b> API to understand queries and supported version preferences.
+Currently supported version preferences are "LATEST" and "SPECIFIED.

 Both OpenAPI specifications contains multiple executable query examples to test the demo.

-You can also run requests to the prov-traverser and bundle-searcher containers from the <b>debug-shell</b> container.
+You can also run requests to the prov-traverser and bundle-searcher containers from the <b>debug-shell</b> container**.

-<i>-- Note that the service containers must be running for the OpenAPI specification to load.
+\*<i> Note that the service containers must be running for the OpenAPI specification to load.
+It might take up to a minute for the services and their OpenAPI specifications to load after (re)starting the containers.
--- It might take up to a minute for the services and their OpenAPI specifications to load after (re)starting the containers.
-If you get `Failed to connect to prov-traverser port 8000 after X ms: Connection refused`, wait a few seconds and try again.</i>
+\*\* If you get `Failed to connect to prov-traverser port 8000 after X ms: Connection refused`, wait a few seconds and try again.</i>

 <h2>Demo data</h2>